-Cyber Monday is quickly approaching—the day when many blindly enter personal information into several websites on the internet.
+Online shopping is so easy and convenient, that many of us don't even think twice before blindly entering personal information into several websites.
 And who are we to tell you NOT to score that awesome online deal?
-But before you click “checkout,” here are eight online shopping tips to help keep your personal information safe this holiday season.
+But before you click “checkout,” here are eight online shopping tips to help keep your personal information safe.

 Shopping online is practically unavoidable these days.
 By following a few safety tips, you can ensure a successful online shopping experience.
-So go on and score that “online only” deal and shop with confidence this holiday seas
+So go on and score that “online only” deal and shop with confidence.